JohnScience/docker-wtf/README.md

 ## RUN instruction captures the value of the environment variable at the time of the build

+Objectively speaking, this is not a problem but a feature.

 Flagging the `docker run` with the `-e` flag *usually* allows to override the value of the environment variable set in the `Dockerfile` with the `ENV` instruction.
 It is its distinctive feature compared to the build `ARG`.

 * Problem